njohnwalker/aratta/README.md

 This library is built using the Haskell `stack` build tool.
 Instructions to install `stack` are [here](https://docs.haskellstack.org/en/stable/README/#how-to-install

+The `houdini-verify` tool requires that the `cvc4` executable is in your PATH.

 Currently there are two executables in this project:

 - `semantic-run` executes a program given the interpretter defined for a given language.